 \begin{remark} In the scalar-valued setting it is known that the optimal $C_{p, \mathbb R}$ is within the range $[\cot(\tfrac{\pi}{2p^*}), p^*-1]$.
 The precise identification of $C_{p,\mathbb R}$ is an open problem formulated by Burkholder in \cite{Burk89}. \end{remark}

-\begin{proof}[Proof of Theorem \ref{thm:WDSHFpestimate}] This is quite similar to the proof of the latter statement, so we weill be brief and only indicate the necessary changes which need to be implemented.
+\begin{proof}[Proof of Theorem \ref{thm:WDSHFpestimate}] This is quite similar to the proof of the latter statement, so we will be brief and only indicate the necessary changes which need to be implemented.
 For the lower bound $C_{p, X}\geq \hbar_{p,X}$, modify appropriately the last sentence of the proof of Theorem \ref{thm:WDSoforthharmfunc}.
-To show the upper bound for $C_{p,X}$, consider the martingales $M:= f(W^{\tau})$ and $N:= g(W^{\tau})$, where $W$ and $\tau$ are as previously.
-Arguing as in the proof of Theorem \ref{thm:WDSoforthharmfunc}, we show that $N \stackrel{w}\ll M$ and hence
+To show the upper bound for $C_{p,X}$,